 Contribute to the sustainable use of sea and ocean resources

-- How does global warming and changing ocean circulation impact ecosystem functioning?
+- How do global warming and a changing ocean circulation impact ecosystem functioning?

 - How do changing ecosystems affect ocean chemistry?

 - How does a change in ocean chemistry affect biology?

 - How does legislation regulate the use and protection of the sea and the ocean?

 Studying Marine Sciences at Utrecht University has several advantages and benefits.

 - During the Master’s programme you become acquainted with how oceans law and policy govern academic and societal marine issues.
 Moreover, you get the chance to develop your own ideas regarding business opportunities related to the transition towards sustainable oceans.